BuilderIO/builder/examples/next-js/README.md

 ### Add the URL to your builder model and get editing

-Next, when you have added the Builder page component on your local site, go to the [models](https://buidler.io/models) page in Builder, choose the "page" model, and give it a URL where it can find this React component for the "preview url" field.
+Nextmodel when you have added the Builder page component on your local site, go to the [models](https://buidler.io/models) page in Builder, choose the "page" model, and give it a URL where it can find this React component for the "preview url" field.
 This may be, for example, `http://localhost:8888/about`

 <img src="https://i.imgur.com/PRWvNM1.gif">